 When the club still had over 20 members, every May long weekend we would attend a rally with other Theta Rho clubs in Manitoba.
 There were four at the time.
 Winnipeg had three clubs, and Dauphin had a club as well.
 We would sleep in a church hall in Portage or another town in Manitoba that had both a Rebekah club and an Oddfellow’s club.
 Our meals would be provided to us by the Oddfellow’s and Rebekah’s in that town.
 We would play camping games, sing songs, and chat with the other girls.
 We camped out on air mattresses and in sleeping bags on the floor of the hall.
 I believe the last rally we had was around 2005 or 2006.
 By then, the club’s numbers had dwindled down to around 10.

 Letitia Theta Rho also participated in highway cleanup in the month of June.
 The Oddfellow’s and Rebekah’s had a highway they had claimed and the girls would help the members of those clubs in the cleanup.

 In 2009, I had the opportunity to attend the United Nations conferences held in New York City.
 500 students including myself also attended other national monuments in Canada and the U.S. We visited Philadelphia, PA, Arlington, VA, Washington, D.C., Ottawa, and Niagara Falls in Canada.
 This trip was sponsored by the Confidence no. 40 here in Transcona.
-It was an all expense paid trip, with the exception of spending money for souvenirs.
+It was an all-expense-paid trip, with the exception of spending money on souvenirs.
 You must be turning 16 within the year the trip is held to be eligible.
 The purpose of the trip is to see how the United Nations is run, and participate in a speech contest based on one topic you visited a lecture on.